BruceEckel/pybooktools/docs/index.md

 ```
 <!-- #[code_location] ./src/functional_error_handling -->
 ```
+- The above is a relative path; You can also use absolute paths
 - These can appear anywhere in the file.
 - The program searches across all the specified directories for the file name in the slugline.
 - If you provide more than one source code repository, the program ensures